BooksFree.org | Project Gutenberg | Open Library | ManyBooks | Free-eBooks.net | Bookboon | Smashwords | PDFBooksWorld | PDF Drive | Google Books

 The Kundalini is a coiled-up, dormant and cosmic energy that pervades our physical entirety.
 This book translates that energy into a practice to awaken this dormant energy.
 It explains the theory and illustrates the actual practice.
 To the spiritual aspirant, this will provide a hand-holding guide through this obscure and less-travailed aspect of yoga.

-The verse is a beautiful homage to the guru.
-It conveys the Guru's Divine Vision to see the underlying unity (static and dynamic) of all existence.
+The Guru's Divine Vision to see the underlying unity (static and dynamic) of all existence.
 The guru has shown the path to liberation, which is the ultimate goal of spiritual practice.
 The seeker expresses deep reverence and gratitude to the guru for revealing this path.
 The verse emphasizes the transformative power of the guru's teachings and the importance of seeking guidance from a qualified teacher.

 The Guru grants both worldly prosperity and liberation: This highlights the Guru's ability to bless disciples with both material success (worldly prosperity) and spiritual liberation (moksha).
 It signifies that true guidance from a Guru can lead to a balanced and fulfilling life, encompassing both material and spiritual well-being.